SovereignCloudStack/docs/operations/operations/zuul-ci-cd-quickstart-user-guide.md

 └── project.yaml
 ```

-Just use exact on of the four possiblities.
+Just use exactly one of the four possibilities.

 If using the directory style configuration all `yaml` files within in this directory will be
 processed.
 If your projects configuration is small enough you may put all information in